0xPolygon/polygon-docs/docs/cdk/get-started/deploy-validium.md

 !!! important "Recommendation"
     Follow the [quickstart](quickstart-validium.md) for a hands-on introduction to CDK in validium mode.

+!!! note
+    - The documentation describes standard deployments.
+    - Edit the configuration files to implement your own custom setups.

 Follow the steps below to deploy a CDK validium instance.

 ## 1. Deploy validium-specific contracts